WA9ONY/Pico-RP2040/README.md

   <img width="567" height="740" src="/Images/Books5.png">
 </p>

-Goal: Identify books on microcontrollers in ham radio as a learning resouce.
+The below table identifies books on microcontrollers in ham radio.

 Look at the contents column to see the various ham radio microcontroller projects that have been written about in these books.
 The books are sorted with the newest books at the top of the table.